 Symptoms

 NPH is a neurological condition which mainly occurs in people that are 55 years and older.
 The main clinical features of NPH are balance and gait disturbance, dementia and urinary incontinence.
 Common is the feeling that one’s feet are stuck to the floor.
-Feet glued to the floor Since these symptoms are common in the normal ageing process and similar to the symptoms of Alzheimer’s or Parkinson’s disease, NPH is often difficult to diagnose.
+Since these symptoms are common in the normal ageing process and similar to the symptoms of Alzheimer’s or Parkinson’s disease, NPH is often difficult to diagnose.
 The most common diagnostic tools are CT-scans or MRI as well as a thorough clinical assessment, including gait and mental tests.

 Predictive tests